garywill/BigSearch/src/README.md

 - 🛡️ Safety
   - 🛡️ Minimun default permissions.
 Won't ask for sensitive permissions until needed.
 (Browser extension)
   - 🛡️ Pure client-side tool functions fully.
 No necessary server.
 No collecting user's input.
-(Both web and extension)
+(Both extension and web app)
   - 🛡️ Hide HTTP Referrer by default to protect user privacy.
-  - 🛡️ No injection to web.
-(Browser extension)
+  - 🛡️ Browser extension doesn't inject anything to webs.
 - 🔎 Able to collect any (and have collected many) different searching or inquery websites and operate them on one page (any website that supports general GET/POST request)
   > E.g: Google, DuckDuckGo, Amazon, eBay, Dictionary, Github, StackOverflow, IEEE, or the holding of the library near your home (easy to customize).
 Included 40+
 - 🔎 User adding custom-defined search engine (even syncronizable between devices via browser account in browser extension)